jeonghun3572/jeonghun3572.github.io/index.md

 Beyond reasoning agents, my research interests extend to retrieval-augmented generation (RAG) and question-answering in the medical domain.
 I am particularly captivated by the challenge of facilitating human interaction.

-Previously, I completed my B.E. in School of Electrical Engineering at Hanyang University ERICA.
+Previously, I completed my B.S. in School of Electrical Engineering at Hanyang University ERICA.